MatthewK100000/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-A class which provides convenient methods to solve for and visualize fixed rate mortgage inquiries
+A class which provides convenient methods to plan for and answer fixed rate mortgage inquiries.

 ## Usage
 ### Header